Philosophy of Science

 Simplicity

 A commonly suggested criterion is simplicity.
 Of course simplicity is desirable if a theory can be made simple.
 Copernican theory is not simple because it involves complex phenomena.
 Planet orbits are elliptical, not circular as Copernicus thought, and the orbits all differ in their ellipticity.
 Widespread acceptance of the theory was slowed because the theory raised questions that could not be answered.
 For example, what keeps the planets on their orbits?
-The answer is complex, and we still do not have a complete answer.
+The answer is complex.
 Kepler helped answer the question 50 years after Copernicus introduced the theory, and Newton added to the explanation and complexity 100 years later.
-In the 20th century general relativity added curved spacetime to the answer.
-The qm view sheds further light on this question.
-It shows that spacetime is an unnecessary complication.
-Although simplicity is desirable, there is abundant evidence that it is not a good indication of a correct view of nature.
+We still do not have a complete answer.

 Sound Assumptions